 We enjoy nurturing each child’s self–belief and their growing self–awareness of both their physical and mental strengths and weaknesses.
 We take pride in each pupil’s individual progress and their journey through sport.

-We encourage all children to participate in dance and Years 2 – 4 receive an hour of dance tuition per week covering a wide range of dance styles.
-We also regularly put on our own dance productions and, represent the school, Year 6 take part in an integrated annual dance festival together with local special school, the Shrubberies.
+We encourage all children to participate in dance and Years 2–4 receive an hour of dance tuition per week covering a wide range of dance styles.
+The children learn to express themselves through dance both individually and in groups.
+We are inspired by the history driving the dance genre.

 At our after school dance club, pupils can contribute their own ideas and choreography.